 The problems we study as scientists demand it to ignore dividing lines between academic disciplines in the first place and only later try to understand them.

-I received a PhD in economics for a thesis on The Ergodicity Problem in Economics — The Advent of Ergodicity Economics.
+I received a PhD in economics for a thesis on The Ergodicity Problem in Economics — The Advent of Ergodicity Economics from TU Dresden.
 I hold a diploma from Leipzig University in business & information systems.
 In 2017 I attended the Santa Fe Institute Complexity Science Summer School, and in 2011 spent a semester abroad at ETH Zurich as a guest of the Chair of Systems Design to immerse myself mainly in research in econophysics.

 Further interests encompass proper handling of random variables & stochastic processes, complexity science, history & philosophy of economics/physics/mathematics and I am fascinated by the range of Benoît B. Mandelbrot’s work, which led me beyond my initial disciplinary boundaries.